hubtype/botSON/source/index.html.md

 }
 ```

 A complete bot usually never ends, it loops back to previous states.
-Also, it can use variables and other forms of
-`input` and `output` other than simple text.
+Also, it can use variables and other forms of `input` and `output` other than simple text.

-In this case, after the first text of the user, this bot will show two quick replies ('RED', 'BLUE' and 'GREEN').
-The
-user can click them or write itself the response.
+In this case, after the first text of the user, this bot will show three quick replies: 'Red', 'Blue' and 'Green'.
+The user can click them or write itself the response.

-Then, the bot expects an input string that can be 'RED', 'BLUE' or 'GREEN', store it in the variable `user_choice`
-and go to the next state `result`.
+Then, the bot expects an input string that can be 'RED', 'BLUE' or 'GREEN', store it in the variable `user_choice` and go to the next state `result`.

-* If the user wrote anything else, the chatbot would reply with the possible options in a message like "Please,
-choose one of the following values: RED, BLUE" at most `input_retry` times.
-If it fails all 3 times it will go to the
+* If the user wrote anything else, the chatbot would reply with the possible options in a message like "Please, choose one of the following values: RED, BLUE" at most `input_retry` times.
+If it fails all 3 times it will go to the state `input_failure`.
-state `input_failure`.

-Finally, in the state `result` the bot sends a text message saying what was the pick of the user and returns to the
+Finally, in the state `result` the bot sends a text message saying what was the pick of the user and returns to the `choice` state.
-`choice` state.

 #Top level properties